-It is also possible to have too little uric acid in your blood, which is a symptom of liver or kidney disease, or Fanconi syndrome, a disorder of the kidney tubules that prevents the absorption of substances such as glucose and uric acid, which are then passed in the urine.
+It’s also possible to have too little uric acid in your blood, which is a symptom of liver or kidney disease.
+It’s also a symptom of Fanconi syndrome, a disorder of the kidney tubules that prevents the absorption of substances such as glucose and uric acid.
+These substances are then passed in the urine instead.

 Most commonly, the test is used to:

-- monitor patients undergoing chemotherapy or radiation treatment
+- monitor people who are undergoing chemotherapy or radiation treatment

 - diagnose kidney disorders

 You may need a uric acid test if:

 - you have joint pain or swelling that may be related to gout

 - you’re about to start chemotherapy

 - you have frequent kidney stones

 - you’ve been diagnosed with gout in the past